parrt/ml-articles/gradient-boosting/L1-loss.md

 plt.show()
 </pyfig>

 A weight of 30 is just too coarse to allow tight convergence to $\vec y$ for all $y_i$ simultaneously.
 When using the residual vector, each data point gets a weight tailored to its distance to the target.
 The problem we have with the sign vector is that a single weight across all $\hat y_i$ only works if it's very small.
 But, that means very slow convergence.
 So, the solution is to use a different weight for each group of similar feature vectors.
-Mathematically, that means moving the weight term to a parameter of the weak models and making $\vec w_m$ a vector of leaf weights for each stage, $m$:
+Mathematically, that means changing the weight term from a multiplier to a parameter of the weak models and making $\vec w_m$ a vector of weights for each stage, $m$:

 \[
 F_m(\vec x) = F_{m-1}(\vec x) + \Delta_m(\vec x; \vec w_m)\\
 \]

 Because we're using weak models based upon regression trees stubs, each stub leaf gets its own weight.
-If we manually pick some nice weight vectors, $\vec w_1=[20,100]$, $\vec w_2=[5,30]$, and $\vec w_3=[5,20]$, then we get the following table of partial results:
+If we manually pick some nice weight vectors, $\vec w_1=[20,100]$, $\vec w_2=[5,30]$, and $\vec w_3=[5,20]$, then we get the following table of partial results (with $\eta=1$):

 <!-- Separate weight per leaf -->
 <pyeval label=examples hide=true>